The Self-Abuse of Perfectionism can lead to Anxiety, Depression, and Low Self-Esteem

 Now, let’s take a look at how to overcome a serious roadblock to happiness: perfectionism.

-Perfectionism may initially seem to be a desirable quality, motivating us to strive for high levels of achievement and success.
+Perfectionism may initially seem like a desirable quality, motivating us to strive for high levels of achievement and success.
 However, the reality is often far from perfect.
 Perfectionism can lead to various issues, including:

 The impact of perfectionism on mental health can be significant.
 Perfectionists often experience heightened levels of stress, anxiety, and depression.
 This can result from constantly feeling like they're not doing enough, not meeting their own expectations, and the belief that they are simply never good enough.